There are two ways of establishing accredited investor status:

-An alternative investment is an asset that is not one of the conventional investment types, such as stocks, bonds and cash.
+An alternative investment is an asset that is not a conventional investment type, such as stocks, bonds and cash.

 Anti-Money Laundering (AML) specifically refers to all policies and regulation that force financial institutions to proactively monitor their clients in order to prevent money laundering and corruption.
 These laws also require both that financial institutions report any financial crimes they find and that they do what is possible to stop them.
 At Cadence, the KYC process is one of the key components to the company AML program.